Walt Dated World

 Port of Entry: Sometimes referred to as Ports of Entry, this store was near Cane, Wicker, Rattan & Suns, the shop featured items from around the world before Epcot Center was around.
 There was later a store at Epcot also named Port of Entry.
 The Port of Entry shop in the Village later became Mickey’s Character Shop.

-Posh Pets: Live animals were sold at this store near Carolyn’s Couture, as well as accessories and pet grooming by appointment.
-In December of 1976 Toys Fantastique relocated into this space.
+Posh Pets: Live animals (including an albino skunk!) were sold at this store near Carolyn’s Couture, as well as accessories and pet grooming by appointment.
+It closed on October 9, 1976 and in December of 1976, Toys Fantastique relocated into this space.

 Post Office: It was located near Village Spirits and later moved to the Walt Disney World Village Reception Center where the check-in for the villas was located.